 “WOW!
 I can’t believe that is me…I AM hot!”
 This is always the reaction that I aim for when a client first sees their boudoir images, and thankfully it is usually the reaction I get.

 Getting a reaction like this one isn’t easy.
 It takes planning and a lot of thought.
-What do I do to insure this reaction?
+What do I do to ensure this reaction?
 There are three main areas of consideration that I always address before pressing the shutter.

 1. Pose